A new graph-based two-sample test for multivariate and object data: Conclusion

 \section{Conclusion}

 We propose a new graph-based test statistic for comparing two distributions.
 It utilizes a common pattern under the location alternatives and scale alternatives and has good power for detecting general alternatives for multivariate data and non-Euclidean data.
-The asymptotic permutation null distribution of the test statistic is $\chi^2_2$ under some mild conditions of the graph. $P$-value approximation based on the asymptotic distribution works well for samples in hundreds, making the test fast applicable to large data sets.
+The asymptotic permutation null distribution of the test statistic is $\chi^2_2$ under some mild conditions on the graph. $P$-value approximation based on the asymptotic null distribution works well for samples in hundreds and beyond, making the test an easy off-the-shelf tool for analyzing large data sets.

+Under the multivariate setting, if the graph is a $k$-MST, $k=O(1)$, based on the Euclidean distance, then all the conditions on the graph for obtaining the asymptotic null distribution are satisfied and we have the unconditional limiting null distribution.
+The test based on $k$-MST, $k=O(1)$, on Euclidean distance is also consistent against all alternatives.

 The new test has been applied to two real data sets.
 In assessing the covariate balance in a matched observational study, the new test provides more consistent results than the existing graph-based tests.
 In comparing network data under two conditions, the new test is able to capture the ``variance" difference in networks.